Adanelia/what_color_is_FFFFFF/README.md

 [Download Godot Engine](https://godotengine.org/download) if you don't have one.

-This project has been made with *Godot3.4*, but I think any version of *3.x* is ok.
+This project was made with *Godot3.4*, but I think any version of *3.x* is ok.

 ### Steps